Exchange Server uses DSAccess to communicate with Active Directory. Although this service is generally reliable,

 Select the properties sheet's Diagnostic Logging tab and choose the MSExchangeDSAccess option from the list of services.
 Next, select Topology from the list of categories on the right.
 Set the Logging Level to Medium, then click OK (Figure 1).
 Now you'll need to restart your Exchange server.

 Figure 1.
-Set the topology logging level for the MSExchangeDSAccess Service
+Set the topology logging level for the MSExchangeDSAccess Service to Medium.

 After your Exchange server reboots, open the Event Viewer and select the Application log.
 Look for a log entry with Event ID number 2080.
 This event contains a wealth of information about the way that Exchange Server uses Active Directory (Figure 2).